-To explore the role that commodity prices may have played through their impact on the government's revenues, in figure 5 we show the relationship between the movements in primary commodity prices and the sum of total fiscal deficits plus the transfer term from the budget accounting exercises, grouping countries the same way we did in figure 4.
-These sums of total deficits and transfers are rather volatile, but a careful inspection of the three panels in the figure shows no evident worsening of fiscal policy during primary commodity price booms, with the clear and single exception of Venezuela.
+To explore the role that commodity prices may have played through their impact on the government's revenues, in figure 5 we show the relationship between the movements in primary commodity prices and the sum of total fiscal deficits plus the transfer term from the budget-accounting exercises, grouping countries the same way we did in figure 4.
+These sums of total deficits and transfers are rather volatile, but a careful inspection of the three panels in the figure shows no evident worsening of fiscal policy during primary commodity-price booms, with the clear and single exception of Venezuela.

-To a lesser extent, Brazil and Argentina also show a deterioration in their fiscal position that follows the boom in primary commodity prices.
+To a lesser extent, following the boom in primary-commodity prices, Brazil and Argentina also show a deterioration in their fiscal position.
 Those countries were precisely the ones in trouble by the end of 2018.
-For the other countries, we can find no evidence of a worsening in their fiscal accounts during booms in primary commodity prices.
+For the other countries, we can find no evidence of a worsening in their fiscal accounts during booms in primary-commodity prices.

-As we have pointed out, the policy mistakes that led to-or worsened-crises are common to all countries, regardless of how dependent they are on exploiting natural resources.
+As we have pointed out, the policy mistakes that led to-or worsened-crises are common to all countries, regardless of their dependence on exploiting natural resources.
 The downward phase of commodity prices goes from 1980 to 2000.
-It is indeed the case that the period of the 1980s was a lost decade.
+It is indeed the case that the 1980s were a lost decade.
 By 2000, however, almost all countries had recovered what they had lost in the 1980s.
 The link that we can clearly identify in each country is from macro stability to output growth.
 In fact, on average, commodity prices were higher in the 1980s than in the 1990s.
-The first of the two decades, however, was much worse than the second for all the countries.
+The first of those two decades, however, was much worse for all the countries than the second.